It all started when...

 Things started to speed up.
 I needed a new direction.
 So I set up AMSTERDAM PHOTO SAFARI - A specialist tour for people visiting the city who want to know the best places to take photos.

-4 years later, that’s exactly what we still do.
-Only now I’m helped out by my 2 friends Chris and Philippe.
+6 years later, that’s exactly what we still do.
+Only now I’m helped out by my 3 friends Adrian, Arthur and Ruud.
 And my Dad, Barry who answers the requests from people who are visiting.
 But it's the same deal - we keep it small and relaxed with no touristy cheesiness.
 Its like an afternoon or an evening with an old friend.

 Over the years we have met people from all corners of the globe.
 We share stories about our lives and experiences, and speak about the things we find funny, touching or important.